 If your social media professional tries to sell you followers and fans as the goal of your campaign then you probably should look elsewhere.
 While it does look quite glamorous to have thousand of fans, thousands of fans does not necessarily lead to business success.
 Large number of followers and fans appears to benefit social experts selling their services more than it benefits their clients, since numbers suggests authority and expertise.

 However if you are in a different business especially if your business is brick and mortar, then not only the numbers but also where your fans are geographically is of paramount importance to you.
+3 pack training offers you effective SEO strategies in place.

 I ran an audit on a potential client social media footprint and was amazed at the large percentage of fans who were living in Asia.
 Considering these “fans” were living over 4000 miles away…it seemed an almost impossible commute for those individuals to visit the client’s brick & mortar store no matter how much they “love” the brand.